zacanger/junk/README.md

 allows for extensive [configuration](#configuration).
 By integrating with other applications, rather than reimplementing their functionality, it manages to provide a flexible set of [features](./docs/features.md) with high performance.
-The supported platforms currently consist of BSD, Linux, macOS and Windows.
+The supported platforms currently consist of BSD, Linux, and macOS.

 The software is considered to be at a **beta** level of readiness; there are a few missing features and bugs to be fixed, but it is already used by many as